justshare/justshare.github.io/_posts/2014-04-23-Daily-Best-from-Social-Media-Mavens.md

 Today's round up is about **spam** and **social media marketing**, and features *four excellent posts* that provide different perspectives. <br>
 &raquo; Is posting *more* really the answer to reaching your audience online and keeping them *engaged*? <br>
 &raquo; What are the effective strategies for striking a balance between *staying active and consistent* on social media and *losing your followers*? <br>
-&raquo; How do you draw the lines about what is *ethical* and what is not?
+&raquo; How do you draw the lines about what is *ethical* and what is not?<br>
+Chime in with your thoughts and comments on the [GrowthHackers thread](http://www.growthhackers.com/social-media-marketing-spam-just-share-daily-best-roundup/).
 {: .notice}

 ###1.
 [The Thin Line Between Social Media Marketing And Spam&nbsp;<i class="icon-link"></i>](http://b2bdigital.net/2012/10/09/the-thin-line-between-social-media-marketing-and-spam/)